directus/guides/get-started-building-a-nuxt-3-blog-with-directus/index.md

 ### 2. Create your Directus application [here](https://directus.cloud/login)

-### 3. Install the directus module & a CSS framework.
+### 3. Install the Directus module & a CSS framework.
 We use TailwindCSS in this guide.

 ```bash
 npm install nuxt-directus @nuxtjs/tailwindcss